se-edu/learningresources/contents/uix/accessibility.md

   * Navigation mechanisms are consistent in appearance and behaviour

 * Communicate well: <br>
-People with cognitive disabilities are more likely to take things literally and to benefit from more visual cues.
+People with cognitive disabilities are more likely to take things literally and can benefit from more visual cues.
   * Pages are not overly long or dense in terms of the amount of information presented at once.
+  > [An article](https://www.lifewire.com/web-page-length-3468959) says a rule of thumb is "No article should exceed 2 printed pages of double-spaced, 12 point text." whereas [another article](https://www.greenmellenmedia.com/how-long-should-my-website-content-be/) says "There is no "magic number" for a number of characters for content.
+As long as the web page content is clear, to the point and written for people".
+Ultimately, what's most important is what _your_ users think, so validation during user testing is paramount.

   * The language used is as plain and easy to follow, and not full of unneccessary jargon and slang.
   * Important points and content are highlighted in some way.
   * User errors are clearly highlighted, with help messages to suggest solutions.

 > Taken from [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Learn/Accessibility/What_is_accessibility#People_with_cognitive_impairments), [National Autistic Society](https://www.autism.org.uk/professionals/others/website-design.aspx)

-If you feel that the checklist above is rather obvious, it is because they are good design practices in general.
 More importantly, after following the checklist, you should do user testing with people with cognitive disabilities.
 Sometimes the web page may look fine to someone without disabilities, but it could be difficult for someone with autism or ADHD to navigate through the web page.

 WebAIM's [Cognitive](http://webaim.org/articles/cognitive/) page provides a useful expansion of the ideas above, and is certainly worth reading.